 - Associate Voting Members and Associate Non-Voting Members: Must be currently employed by a solution provider (“Solution Provider”) or association (“Association”) that offers products, services or support to the Reinsurance Administration industry.

 Each Company must have and is limited to one Company Voting Member for each country in which the Company (or branch thereof, if the Member’s place of business is the branch) is located.
 There is no limit on the number of Company Non-Voting Members.
-Company Voting Members and Company Non-Voting members are eligible for elective office and can Chair or participate in any committee of the Board of Governors.
+Company Voting and Non-voting members are eligible for all elective office roles and can chair or participate in any committee of the Board of Governors.

 Each Solution Provider or Association must have and is limited to one Voting Member.
 There is no limit on the number of Solution Provider or Association Non-Voting members.
-Associate Voting and Non-Voting Members can serve as Chair of a committee, but are not eligible for elective office.
-Associate Voting and Non-Voting Members cannot hold a majority of Committee Chair positions.
+Solution Provider and Association Voting and Non-Voting Members can serve as chair of a committee.
+Voting and Non-Voting Members cannot hold a majority of the Committee Chair positions.
 Solution Provider and Association Voting and Non-Voting Members are eligible for nomination to the Board roles of Secretary and Treasurer.

 In no case shall membership in the Corporation be granted to persons whose corporate affiliation would restrict the free flow of appropriate information.

 Except as otherwise provided in the certificate of incorporation, the initial members of the Corporation in each class shall be those individuals who, immediately prior to the filing of the certificate of incorporation, were members of the corresponding class of Reinsurance Administration Professionals Association, an unincorporated association.